Best Christmas plants and flowers – 13 buys for home or gifts

 The first known Christmas tree to appear in England was in the 1760s when the German-born Queen Charlotte put up a tree at the royal court.
 Sixty years later, the lyrics of the song O Tannenbaum, emphasize the fir’s tree’s year-round appeal: ‘How lovely are thy branches!
 Not only green when summer’s here but in the coldest time of year.’

-And, of course, fir is wonderful for inspiring pine cone Christmas craft ideas.
+And, of course, fir is wonderful for inspiring pine cone decorations.

 In the UK, the Nordmann fir, Abies nordmanniana, is the most popular Christmas tree variety because it barely sheds its glossy, dark green needles.
 Some trees are sold with roots, ideal to replant outdoors in a cool, sheltered spot — either in open ground, or in a container ready to re-use the following year.